vsmalladi/tfsee-manuscript/manuscript.md

 ### Kernel Density

 Kernel density plot representations were used to express the univariate distribution of ChIP-seq reads under peaks, RNA-seq reads for protein-coding genes and GRO-seq reads for short paired and short unpaired eRNAs.
 The kernel density plots were calculated in Python (ver.
-2.7.11) using the kdeplot function from seaborn libary version 0.7.1 [@qw6HPkVF; @qxfTM222] with default parameters.
+2.7.11) using the kdeplot function from [seaborn](http://seaborn.pydata.org/) version 0.7.1 [@qxfTM222] with default parameters.

 ### Defining Transcription Start Sites